+Optimal range is the ideal distance from which to shoot your weapon.
 If you can keep an enemy at exactly the optimal range of a weapon, then that weapon will theoretically never miss that enemy.
-However, if your weapon's tracking speed is too slow to keep up with the moving enemy, then it might miss the enemy even if you're at optimal range for that weapon.
+However, other factors come into play, such as tracking speed, that will reduce the effective accuracy of the weapon.

-Two times the accuracy falloff plus the optimal range is the distance at which your weapon will always miss the target.
-So, continuing from the above example, if you are 16,000m away from the enemy, your weapon will not be able to hit the enemy at all.
+If your distance from the enemy is two times the accuracy falloff, plus the optimal range, your weapon will always miss the target.
+If your weapon's optimal range is 10000 m and your accuracy falloff is 3000 m, then if you are 16000m or farther away from the enemy, your weapon will not be able to hit the enemy at all.

 The signature resolution of a turret is a measure of how big a target has to be for that turret to hit it accurately.
-The signature radius of an object is a measure of how big or small it is (or appears to be, to a turret that is tracking it).
-If your turret has a small number for its signature resolution, that means that the weapon will be able to hit small objects pretty effectively.
+The signature radius of an object is a measure of how big or small the turret thinks that object is.
+If a turret has a small number for its signature resolution, it will be able to target small objects with good accuracy.

 The tactical overlay is a view that you can turn on while you're in your ship by pressing the button with the target on it to the left of the capacitor.
 It shows concentric rings centered on your ship.